This Changes Everything (2015 film)

 This Changes Everything is a 2015 documentary film directed by Avi Lewis.
-It is based on the book This Changes Everything: Capitalism vs. the Climate by Naomi Klein.
+It is based on the book This Changes Everything: Capitalism vs. the Climate by his wife, Naomi Klein.

 The film is a Canada-United States coproduction.

 At the 2015 Toronto International Film Festival, the film was first runner-up for the People's Choice Award: Documentaries.

 Synopsis

 The film surveys a number of environmental activists around the world: